R33F33/R33F33/README.md

 I have a great interest in developing for Virtual Reality.

-I am experienced in Object Orientated Programming, Unity 3D and working in a team.
-Furthermore, I enjoy 3D modeling/animation.
+I have been working with Unity 3D/C# for over 5 years now and enjoy being part of a team!
+Furthermore, I have a bit of experience with simple 3D modeling/animation.

 My plan is to move my course work and hobby projects here for display but that might take a while!
 In the meantime you can read about my accademic projects and other work on my linkedin www.linkedin.com/in/miroslavks96